Tashme Internment Camp: Housing

 Internees at Tashme were mainly housed in quickly-constructed tarpaper.
-There were 347 shacks, each approximately 14x28 feet.
-1-2 families, or up to 8 people, would stay in one shack.
+There were 347 shacks, each approximately 14 × 28 ft.
+1–2 families, or up to 8 people, would stay in one shack.
 The undried, green timber that was milled quickly to construct the cabins shrunk as it dried, creating drafts in the tarpaper shacks.
 Green timber was also provided as firewood, but it was difficult to light.
 When a fire was lit inside the shack, more water was drawn out from the green timber of the walls and would freeze after the fire went out.
 These houses were laid out on 10 avenues, with around 30 houses on each avenue, and every four houses would share a common outdoor tap as well as an outhouse.
 The tar paper shacks each contained a kitchen-living area with a bedroom on either side.
 No doors were permitted in the shacks, so curtains were used.

 In the kitchen was a round wood stove, the source of heating for the shacks.
 There was no electricity inside the tar paper shacks, so kerosene lamps were used as indoor lighting.
 In apartments, stores, and other essential buildings, there was electricity.
 Water was supplied through pipes from the Sumallo River.

 Some barns that were on the property were also used as housing.
 One of the barns was turned into an apartment with two floors and 38 suites, and one kitchen on each floor.
 A sheep barn was used to house single men.

+Japanese Canadian judoka celebrating kagami biraki in the gymnasium at the Tashme Internment Camp (1945).
+The suited man in the centre appears to be Shigetaka Sasaki.